27 min, DCP, 16:9

 Polish

-The theatrical performance Story of a Scared State took place in Wólka Kosowska, the largest center of wholesale trade in Central and Eastern Europe, founded by Chinese businessmen in the early 1990s.
-The warehouses, located near Warsaw, serve as breeding grounds for an investigation into the exercise of power.
-Representatives of the POLIN Museum of the History of Polish Jews need to negotiate the urgent shipment of a memorial to the famous Polish Second World War resistance movement fighter Jan Karski with a Chinese-owned art production company.
-From the purpose of art to dead national heroes, Story of a Scared State unfolds on an awkward, Brechtian battlefield where the politically correct does not lie where we expect to find it.
+Representatives of the POLIN Museum of the History of Polish Jews negotiated the urgent shipment of a memorial of the famous Polish Second World War resistance fighter Jan Karski, which had been vandalized and subsequently repaired by a Chinese-owned art production company, situated among other trade businesses in the center.
+Entirely fictional, directed and filmed as a sitcom, Story of a Scared State unfolds on an awkward Brechtian battlefield where the politically correct does not lie where we expect to find it.

 The Pleated Skirt of Identity an essay by Jan Sowa, about the performance Story of A Scared State for the POLIN Museum of the History of Polish Jews.